tanimislam/nprstuff/docs/source/core_functionality.rst

    optional arguments:
      -h, --help            show this help message and exit --year YEAR           Year in which to write out all Fresh Air episodes.
 Default is 2010.
-     --inputdir INPUTDIR   Directory into which to store the NPR Fresh Air episodes.
+     --inputdir INPUTDIR   Directory into which to store the NPR Wait Wait episodes.
 Default is /mnt/media/waitwait.
      --quiet               If chosen, do not print verbose output from the action of this script.
 By default this is false.
      --level {DEBUG,ERROR,INFO,NONE}
 			   choose the debug level for downloading NPR Wait Wait episodes or their XML representation of episode info.
 Can be one of